An Itinerary on the Alfred Z. Solomon Cultural Heritage Trail

 Original blueprints created for the Champlain Canal were varied, and rather than renumber the prints, which were hand drawn, the lock number was simply omitted.

 Don't have a boat?
-See below for a list of canal cruises and boat rental destinations.
+See below for a list of canal cruises.

 Fees (if any)